Introducing the "REMI"

 by Michael J Bauer

-The "REMI" is an Electronic Wind Instrument (EWI) following the general concept of commercial EWI's using touch-sensitive pads for the “keys” to select the pitch of notes.
+The "REMI" is an Electronic Wind Instrument (EWI) using a similar concept to commercial EWI's using touch-sensitive pads for the “keys” to select the pitch of notes.
 A breath pressure sensor allows notes to be articulated by blowing into a mouth-piece.
 REMI's fingering scheme is based on the traditional recorder, simplified to make it easier to play.
-The handset (pictured) outputs a MIDI data stream - not sound.
+REMI 3 (pictured) has a built-in sound synthesizer and speaker.